 Stay at the best beach resort in the heart of Palm Cove on Cairns's Northern Beaches!

-By far, the best way to explore Cairns and the Tropical North is to have your own car.
+By far, the best way to explore Cairns and the Tropical North is to rent or bring your own car.

 While I understand that that won't be possible for everyone, you simply will be very limited if you don't.